mikiokaji/runpod-revops-integration/docs/README.md

 - `last_name`: The contact’s last name.
 - `user_id`: The ID of the linked Snowflake user.
 - `email`: The email of the linked user.
-- `clientLifeTimeSpend`: The total lifetime spend of the user.
+- `clientLifeTimeSpend`: The total lifetime spend of the user (from Snowflake's `users` table).

 #### 3. `team_spending` View

-This view links HubSpot companies to Snowflake teams and calculates the total spending for each team:
+This view links HubSpot companies to Snowflake teams based on name similarity and calculates total team spend based on the associated HubSpot deals.

 **Fields in this View:**
 - `company_id`: The ID of the HubSpot company.
 - `company_name`: The name of the HubSpot company.
 - `team_id`: The ID of the Snowflake team.
 - `team_name`: The name of the team.
-- `totalTeamSpend`: The total amount spent by the team.
+- `totalTeamSpend`: The total amount spent by the team, derived from HubSpot deals associated with the company.

 ### 3. Data Pipeline
 1. Extract: Data is fetched from HubSpot (Contacts, Companies, Deals) and loaded into Snowflake staging tables.